 Reliable electric service is important to everyone.
 That's why the City of Tallahassee's Your Own utilities work to ensure we have a system of substations and electric lines in place to meet your needs.
 As part of the City's Electric Reliability Project, designed to improve electric service to the growing northeast part of our community, we are planning two major projects.

 We appreciate hearing from citizens.
-Please send your feedback to Brian Horton.
+Please send your feedback to Power Engineering Manager.

 Proposed New Transmission Line on the South Side of I-10 (map)